 - (3) The amounts in column (d) reflect the aggregate grant date fair value of stock options granted during 2022, as computed in accordance with ASC 718.
 On June 8, 2022, Dr. Wright was awarded a non-qualified stock option to purchase 714 ordinary shares as part of his Pro-Rata Annual Grant and a non-qualified stock option to purchase 17,773 ordinary shares as part of his New Director Grant, which options had grant date fair values of \$15.11 and \$15.79 per share, respectively.
 On July 7, 2022, each then-current and continuing non-employee director was granted, as part of their Annual Grant, a non-qualified stock option to purchase 11,554 ordinary shares, which option had an estimated grant date fair value of \$16.23 per share.
 The Annual Grant and Pro-Rata Annual Grant stock options granted to non-employee directors in 2022 were granted under the 2018 Plan, vest in full on the one-year anniversary of the grant date and expire upon the earlier of ten years from the grant date or three years following termination of a director's service relationship with the Company.
-The New Director Grant stock options granted in 2022 were granted under the 2018 Plan, vest in three equal annual installments, commencing on the first anniversary of the grant date, and expire upon the earlier of ten years from the grant date or three years following termination of a director's service relationship with the Company.
+The New Director Grant stock options granted in 2022 were granted under the 2018 Plan, vest in three equal annual installments, commencing on the first anniversary of the grant date, and expire upon the earlier of ten years from the grant date, and expire upon the earlier of ten years form the director's service relationship with the Company.
 Additionally, any unvested portion of these stock options shall vest upon termination of the director's service relationship with the Company.
+There can be no assurance that these stock options shall vest upon termination of the director's service relationship with the Company.
 There can be no assurance that these stock options will be exercised or that the value realized upon their exercise will equal their grant date fair value. - (4) The respective assumptions used in the calculation of the fair value of the stock options granted on each of the following dates are: New Director Grant stock options granted on June 8, 2022: option exercise price, \$28.97; expected term, 7.5 years; volatility, 47.93%; interest rate, 3.06%; dividend yield, zero; Pro-Rata Annual Grant stock options granted on June 8, 2022: option exercise price, \$28.97; expected term, 6.5 years; volatility, 49.23%; interest rate, 3.05%; dividend yield, zero; Annual Grant stock options granted on July 7, 2022: option exercise price, \$31.48; expected term, 6.5 years; volatility, 48.57%; interest rate, 2.98%; dividend yield, zero.
 Our current and former non-employee directors who served on the Board during 2022 each held outstanding stock options as of December 31, 2022 representing the following aggregate number of ordinary shares: Ms. Alva, 51,105 shares; Mr. Anstice, 181,709 shares; Mr. Cooke, 458,838 shares; Mr. Daglio, 57,949 shares; Dr. Dixon, 181,709 shares; Dr. Gaynor, 124,563 shares; Dr. Laurencin, 43,693 shares; Mr. McKeon, 57,949 shares; Dr. Snyderman, 149,263 shares; Mr. Wilson, 124,563 shares; Dr. Wright, 30,041; and Ms. Wysenski, 234,513 shares.